 Blogging is a critical component of a successful content marketing strategy.
 Bloggers use them to talk about many things, including sharing what interests them, educating others, and building a network.

-Blogs are also used to improve your writing skill, earn a living, and even help marketing your business.
+Blogs are also used to improve your writing skill, earn a living, and even help market your business.

 Blogging sounds like a great idea, right?
 Why doesn’t everyone have a blog?

 Well, most of the world does seem to have a blog.
-As of November 2020, GrowthBadger stated there’s currently more than 600 million blogs on the internet out of the 1.7 billion websites.
-In fact, so many people are creating content, according to 99firms it’s estimated bloggers are publishing a new blog post every 0.5 seconds.
+As of 2022, GrowthBadger stated there’s currently more than 600 million blogs on the internet out of the 1.7 billion websites.
+In fact, so many people are creating content that, according to Envisage, it’s estimated 4.4 million blogs are published every day.
 So, how do you get your blog to stand out in the crowd?